-Join Joel Bradley for an in-depth discussion in this video What's next?, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video What's next?, part of Blender: Creating Rigid Body Simulations (2013).

 Whenever I am asked by a user, what should I do once I finish this piece of training?…My answer typically is pretty much always the same.…Practice, practice, practice.…The more time we take to become not just familiar with…but extremely competent at using the tools and principles of rigid…body simulations that are being covered in this course, the sooner…our quality of work will reach a standard that we will…be happy with.…Note that there isn't plenty in the way of extra research that we can do.…